Natasha, Pierre & The Great Comet of 1812: Act I

-The musical begins in 1812, Moscow, Russia, by introducing the characters ("Prologue").
-The audience is then introduced to Pierre Bezukhov, a depressed, unhappily married man ("Pierre").
+The musical starts in 1812, Moscow, Russia, by introducing the characters ("Prologue").
+The audience is then introduced to Pierre Bezukhov, a depressed, unhappily married man who feels he is wasting his life ("Pierre").
 He is a good friend of Andrey Bolkonsky, who is away fighting in the war.
 Andrey has recently become engaged to Natasha Rostova.
-Natasha and her cousin, Sonya Rostova, arrive in Moscow to visit Natasha’s godmother, Marya Dmitrievna, and wait for Andrey to come home ("Moscow").
-Natasha is to meet her future in-laws, Andrey’s sister, the lonely Mary Bolkonskaya, and his father, the lunatic Old Prince Bolkonsky ("The Private and Intimate Life of the House").
-However, their meeting ends in disaster, as Natasha finds Mary cold, Mary finds Natasha vain, and Bolkonsky behaves bizarrely ("Natasha & Bolkonskys").
-Natasha leaves, missing Andrey more than ever ("No One Else").
+Natasha and her cousin, Sonya Rostova, arrive in Moscow to visit Natasha's godmother, Marya Dmitrievna, and wait for Andrey to come home ("Moscow").
+Natasha is to meet her future in-laws, Andrey's sister, the lonely Mary Bolkonskaya, and his father, the old Prince Bolkonsky, who are trapped in a hateful co-existence ("The Private and Intimate Life of the House").
+However, their meeting ends in disaster, as Natasha finds Mary cold and Mary finds Natasha vain, with Bolkonsky behaving bizarrely and dismissing Natasha ("Natasha And Bolkonskys").
+Natasha leaves, missing Andrey more than ever, and recalls the time they first met ("No One Else").

 The next night, Natasha watches an opera with Sonya and Marya.
-Natasha catches the eye of Anatole Kuragin, a notorious rogue ("The Opera").
-Anatole visits Natasha in her box and leaves her with feelings she has never experienced before ("Natasha & Anatole").
+Natasha catches the eye of Pierre's brother-in-law Anatole Kuragin, a notorious rogue and womaniser ("The Opera").
+Anatole visits Natasha in her box to flirt and leaves her with feelings she has never experienced before ("Natasha And Anatole").

 Anatole arrives home after the opera and goes out drinking with his friend, Fedya Dolokhov, and Pierre.
 They are met by Hélène Bezukhova, the unfaithfully promiscuous wife of Pierre and shamelessly suggestive sister of Anatole.
 Anatole lusts for Natasha, although it is revealed he is already married.
 Hélène flirts with Dolokhov, who taunts Pierre by raising a toast to "married women and their lovers".
-A drunk Pierre finds Dolokhov's behavior insulting and challenges him to a duel.
-Pierre accidentally wounds Dolokhov and Dolokhov miraculously misses him.
-Before they all leave, Anatole asks Hélène to invite Natasha to a ball that evening and she agrees. ("The Duel").
-They leave Pierre, who reflects on his near-death experience and realizes that despite wasting his life, he wishes to live ("Dust and Ashes").
+A drunk Pierre finds Dolokhov's behaviour insulting and challenges him to a duel.
+Pierre accidentally wounds Dolokhov, and Dolokhov, despite being a renowned crack shot, miraculously misses him.
+Before they all leave, Anatole asks Hélène to invite Natasha to a ball that evening, and she agrees ("The Duel").
+They leave Pierre, who reflects on his near-death experience and realizes that despite wasting his life, he wishes to live and find love ("Dust And Ashes").

-The next morning, as Natasha is preparing for church, she is confused about her feelings from her interaction with Anatole at the opera and questions if she is spoiled of Andrey's love ("Sunday Morning").
-Later that day, Hélène visits Natasha and invites her to the ball.
-Natasha eventually agrees to attend ("Charming").
+The next morning, as Natasha prepares for church, she is confused about her feelings for Anatole at the opera and questions whether they mean she has betrayed Andrey, fearing that something may prevent them from being together ("Sunday Morning").
+Later that day, Hélène visits Natasha and invites her to the ball, praising her beauty, and Natasha agrees to attend.
+Hélène privately revels in the scandalous idea of her brother and Natasha getting together ("Charming").

 That night at the ball, Natasha is met by Anatole, and they dance.
 Anatole professes his love to Natasha, who tries to tell him that she is already engaged.
 Ignoring this, Anatole kisses Natasha, leading her to fall in love with him in return ("The Ball").